 Once you’ve arrived at the entrance of KSL, you can either go via the carpark/drop-off point to KSL Hotel & Resort or you can go via KSL Mall, which is on the right after you’ve entered the mall.

 Upon checking in, we were asked to pay tax which amounted to about RM10.
-This hotel is ideal for family staycation – just look at the pool!
+This hotel is ideal for family staycation with proper facilities to enjoy.
+Just look at the pool!
 Looks like a dinosaur water theme park on its own and check out the unblock view from our door.
 I’d highly recommend this hotel if you are looking for a staycation in JB.
-It’s convenient and clean, though price is on the high side but I’m willing to pay that extra for the convenience.
+It’s convenient and clean except that the price is on the high side but I’m willing to pay that extra for the convenience and cleanliness.

 After offloading our belongings, we went straight to the hair salon to get our hair fixed.
 It’s my first time doing my hair at KSL City, I used to do it at Holiday Plaza but to minimize the hassle, I’ve decided to just do it at KSL.
 After doing some research and walking around the salons for some comparison, we settled with Infinity Hair Studio at Level 2, just beside the escalator.
 We found out during our interactions with the stylists that the salon is run by 3 biological brothers, and their sister runs the manicure parlor beside their salon.
 I trimmed and colored my hair at slightly more than S$100, and it was decently done.